top of page

 far more than assist.
 They become an extension of your team, handling roles like scheduling, recruiting, customer service, and back-office support so you can focus on what matters most.

-What are the different types of outsourcing?
+Q: What are the different types of outsourcing?

-The main types include: business process outsourcing (BPO), in which a provider handles entire functions like customer service or accounting (with ISG reporting average savings of 15%); staffing firms that provide a dedicated global remote team member who works solely for your business under your direction (ClearDesk's model); and project-based outsourcing for short-term or one-time needs.
+A: The main types include: business process outsourcing (BPO), in which a provider handles entire functions like customer service or accounting (with ISG reporting average savings of 15%); staffing firms that provide a dedicated global remote team member who works solely for your business under your direction (ClearDesk'’s model); and project-based outsourcing for short-term or one-time needs.

-What is the difference between a staffing firm and a BPO?
+Q: What is the difference between a staffing firm and a BPO?

-Staffing firms place individual team members who work under your direction as part of your team.
+A: Staffing firms place individual team members who work under your direction as part of your team.
 BPOs typically manage entire business processes or departments on your behalf, taking ownership of the outcomes rather than just providing personnel.

-How do businesses typically onboard a remote team member from an outsourcing provider?
+Q: How do businesses typically onboard a remote team member from an outsourcing provider?

-The provider usually handles recruitment and vetting, then presents the top candidate for you to have a kick-off call with.
+A: The provider usually handles recruitment and vetting, then presents the top candidate for you to have a kick-off call with.
 Once you select someone, onboarding is collaborative.
 The provider supports the transition while you train the team member on your specific processes and preferences.

-What roles are commonly outsourced to offshore providers?
+Q: What roles are commonly outsourced to offshore providers?

-Common roles include administrative assistants, schedulers, recruiters, customer service coordinators, bookkeeping support, marketing coordinators, and sales development representatives.
+A: Common roles include administrative assistants, schedulers, recruiters, customer service coordinators, bookkeeping support, marketing coordinators, and sales development representatives.
 The specific roles depend on your industry and business needs.

-How can companies measure the success of an outsourcing partnership?
+Q: How can companies measure the success of an outsourcing partnership?

-Key metrics include task completion rates, response times, cost savings compared to local hiring, and team member retention over time.
+A: Key metrics include task completion rates, response times, cost savings compared to local hiring, and team member retention over time.
 Many businesses also track qualitative factors like communication quality and how well the team member integrates with existing staff.

 bottom of page